Leaflet/Leaflet/PLUGINS.md

 ### License

-Every good open source repository should have a license specified.
+Every open source repository should include a license.
 If you don't know what open source license to choose for your code, [MIT License](http://opensource.org/licenses/MIT) and [BSD 2-Clause License](http://opensource.org/licenses/BSD-2-Clause) are both good choices.
 You can either put it in the repo as a `LICENSE` file or just link to the license from the Readme.

 ## Code